aermosina86-sudo/fontanadelnettuno/triples.md

     prov:wasDerivedFrom <https://www.italia.it/en/emilia-romagna/bologna/fountain-neptune> .
 ```

-## Explanation
+### Explanation

-The `dcterms:description` triple adds a short cultural description to the main resource.
+The `dcterms:description` triple adds a cultural description to the main resource.

-The property `a-cd:isSubjectOfInterpretation` links the fountain to a separate interpretation node.
+The `a-cd:isSubjectOfInterpretation` triple links the fountain to a separate interpretation node.

-The interpretation node is typed as `a-cd:Interpretation` and contains a description of the fountain’s civic and symbolic meaning.
+The interpretation node is typed as `a-cd:Interpretation`.
+It includes a short explanation of the fountain’s civic and symbolic meaning.

-The `dcterms:source` and `prov:wasDerivedFrom` triples make the enrichment more transparent because they show that the description is based on external sources and human verification, not only on the LLM output.
+The `dcterms:source` and `prov:wasDerivedFrom` triples make the enrichment transparent because they show that the interpretation is based on external sources and human verification.

 ---

-## ChatGPT CONSTRUCT query
+## ChatGPT CONSTRUCT query for Gap 3

-This was the working query used for Gap 3.

 ```sparql
 PREFIX rdfs:    <http://www.w3.org/2000/01/rdf-schema#>